themesberg/flowbite/content/plugins/wysiwyg.md

             Image,
             YouTube,
         ],
-        content: '<p>Flowbite is an <strong>open-source library of UI components</strong> based on the utility-first Tailwind CSS framework featuring dark mode support, a Figma design system, and more.</p><p>It includes all of the commonly used components that a website requires, such as buttons, dropdowns, navigation bars, modals, datepickers, advanced charts and the list goes on.</p><p>Here is an example of a button component:</p><code>&#x3C;button type=&#x22;button&#x22; class=&#x22;text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:ring-blue-300 font-medium rounded-lg text-sm px-5 py-2.5 me-2 mb-2 dark:bg-blue-600 dark:hover:bg-blue-700 focus:outline-none dark:focus:ring-blue-800&#x22;&#x3E;Default&#x3C;/button&#x3E;</code><p>Learn more about all components from the <a href="https://flowbite.com/docs/getting-started/introduction/">Flowbite Docs</a>.</p>',
+        content: '<p>Flowbite is an <strong>open-source library of UI components</strong> based on the utility-first Tailwind CSS framework featuring dark mode support, a Figma design system, and more.</p><p>It includes all of the commonly used components that a website requires, such as buttons, dropdowns, navigation bars, modals, datepickers, advanced charts and the list goes on.</p><p>Here is an example of a button component:</p><code>&#x3C;button type=&#x22;button&#x22; class=&#x22;text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:ring-blue-300 font-medium rounded-base text-sm px-5 py-2.5 me-2 mb-2 dark:bg-blue-600 dark:hover:bg-blue-700 focus:outline-none dark:focus:ring-blue-800&#x22;&#x3E;Default&#x3C;/button&#x3E;</code><p>Learn more about all components from the <a href="https://flowbite.com/docs/getting-started/introduction/">Flowbite Docs</a>.</p>',
         editorProps: {
             attributes: {
                 class: 'format lg:format-lg dark:format-invert focus:outline-none format-blue max-w-none',